City of Launceston

 Source: National Institute of Economic and Industry Research (NIEIR) (opens a new window) ©2019.
 Compiled and presented in economy.id by .id (opens a new window)(informed decisions).

 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

 An analysis of the worker productivity by industry sectors in City of Launceston in 2018/19 shows the three highest industries were:

 - Information Media and Telecommunications ($283,903)

-The major differences between the jobs held by the full-time equivalent local workers of the City of Launceston and Tasmania were:
+The major differences between worker productivity by industries in City of Launceston and Regional TAS were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the City of Launceston were for those employed in:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in City of Launceston were for:

 - Mining (-$116,265)